Quick Summary

 The Quit India Movement was a call for immediate independence and was a pan-India campaign.

-These questions are designed to help applicants get a feel for the kind of topics covered in government exams.
-To fully prepare, it’s advised to review the previous year’s question papers and solutions.
+These questions are designed to help applicants get a feel for the topics covered in government exams.
+To fully prepare, reviewing the previous year’s question papers and solutions is advised.

 Q.1.
 Which of these acts was infamously known as the ‘Black Bill’ during the Indian freedom struggle?